-When properly installed, the winch handles should be mounted 180 degrees apart, as shown in the picture.
-Do not attempt to raise or lower a load with the handles mounted in any other manner.
+When properly installed, the winch handle should be mounted as shown in the picture with the steering handle in the lowered position.
+Do not attempt to raise or lower a load with the handle mounted in any other manner.

 2. Moving Lift to Work Area (No Load)